 When it comes to fitness, there is more to it than just pure strength.
 Flexibility and mobility have a significant impact on overall performance.
 It’s not uncommon for the average-joe to have the misconception that mobility and flexibility have the same meaning.
 While the two terms are often used interchangeably, they are in fact different from one another.

 This refers to the ability of your muscles to stretch, it is essentially the lengthening of a specific muscle.
 Flexibility tends to diminish with age and is augmented by a sedentary lifestyle – with the increased reliance on technology, this is becoming increasingly relevant for much of the population.
 When used correctly, flexibility training allows the average person to perform everyday activities with relative ease.
 Whether it’s playing with your kids after school, getting out of bed, or sweeping the floor, being flexible will not only help you enjoy your life but it will likely improve your longevity.
 When it comes to stretching, it should never be painful.
 The main objective is to bring the muscle to a certain tension point that promotes muscle lengthening.
 Different techniques can be utilized to increase flexibility.
 The two main methods are static and dynamic stretching.
-Static stretching consists of holding a given position for a certain amount of time, whereas dynamic stretching focuses on the movements of muscles that go into a particular stretch repeatedly to improve range of motion
+Static stretching consists of holding a given position for a certain amount of time, whereas dynamic stretching focuses on the movements of muscles that go into a particular stretch repeatedly to improve range of motion over time.

 This method of stretching is typically used to help improve performance for sport-specific and functional movements because it helps to warm up your muscles.
 By implementing some dynamic stretching before your workout, you will notice that your range of motion and flexibility will improve.
 You will also feel stronger and these stretches will increase your performance (speed, agility, and acceleration).
 Try this short dynamic stretching routine before your workout and you’ll be sure to notice the difference in how smooth your body will feel throughout different movements.
 A good starting point is to perform each stretch for about 15-30 seconds and repeat at least twice.